supah32/pie-2022-03/_pages/electrical.md

 <div style="display: inline-block;
 	width: 65%;">
-	The scanner we used was the [RPLIDAR A1M8](https://www.slamtec.com/en/Lidar/A1).
+	The scanner we used was the <a href="https://www.slamtec.com/en/Lidar/A1" target="_blank">RPLIDAR A1M8</a>.
 We powered the LiDAR with a USB, which allowed us to provide a stable 5V power supply and communicate with the device over serial.
 </div>